HalfBloodScot/Arduino-Robot-Navigation/README.md

 # Arduino-Robot-Navigation
 A C++ Arduino interface for the L298N motor driver.
 ## Features
-Provides motor abstraction and motor group coordination for aligned motor pairs.
+ - Motor abstraction and motor group coordination for aligned DC motor pairs.
+ - Collision detection using the HCSR04 Ultrasonic range-finder.
+ - Multi-behaviour movement patterns.